freenet-public/graphql-monkey/README.md

 - `errors`: Print GraphQL errors
 - `failures`: Print requests and GraphQL errors for failed tests
 - `memory`: Print memory after all tests
+- `types`: Print a report for each type, including coverage

 For example, `gqlm example.ts -p failures -p memory` will print failures and the data in memory after all tests.